Best Used SUVs for Canadian Winters 2025

 Toyota Highlander

-As an automaker, Toyota has a rock-solid reputation for reliability and capability in adverse conditions like Canadian winters.
+As an automaker, Toyota has a rock-solid reputation for winter-ready reliability and capability in adverse conditions like Canadian winters.
 The three-row Toyota Highlander has steady residual values, high IIHS ratings, and an available hybrid version for the eco-conscious.
-Gas-powered all-wheel-drive models from the end of the third generation that lasted until the 2019 model year average 11.6 L/100 km combined from the 3.5-litre V6, while hybrids achieve a notably low 8.4 to 8.5 L/100 km.
-For used examples from the 2018 to 2019 model years, buyers can expect to pay between $30,000 and $45,000.
-That’s a broad swing, but there’s also a wide variety of trim levels, odometer readings, and features available to choose from.
+Gas-powered models with AWD systems from the end of the third generation, which lasted until the 2019 model year, average 11.6 L/100 km combined from the 3.5-litre V6, while hybrids achieve a notably low 8.4 to 8.5 L/100 km.
+For used examples from the 2018 to 2019 model years, buyers can expect to pay between $28,000 and $28,000.
 For the 2020 model year that started the fourth generation, the accolades continue.
-The first model year was an IIHS Top Safety Pick, while every model since has been named a Top Safety Pick+.
+Each model year has been either an IIHS Top Safety Pick or Top Safety Pick+.
 On top of that, the Highlander remained on the J.D.
-Power 2023 dependability study, indicating the midsize SUV’s reliability has carried over into its fourth generation.
-These still carry an asking price of $40,000 or more, but expect that to begin coming down within the next one to two years.
-If you want to skip the minivan but still need three rows of seating, the Highlander is the best option on this list.
+Power 2023 and 2024 dependability studies, indicating the midsize SUV’s reliability has carried over into its fourth generation.
+You’ll find the odd bargain, but most of these currently carry an asking price of $40,000 or more.
+If you want to skip the minivan but still need three rows of seating from commutes to cold-weather driving, the Highlander is the best option on this list.

 2019 Toyota 4Runner Test Drive Review summaryImage